Anderson acceleration of derivative-free projection methods for constrained monotone nonlinear equations: Derivative-Free Projection Method

 Algorithm \ref{algo1} is a special case of Algorithm UAF \cite{OL23} that adopts the line search scheme VI.
 We focus on this scenario since it is representative of DFPM.
 Several general characters of the framework are analyzed as follows.

 {\bf Search direction $d_k$.} The conditions \eqref{SDC} and \eqref{TRP} for $d_k$ are to guarantee the global convergence.
 If $F$ is the gradient of a function $f: \mathbb{R}^n \to \mathbb{R}$, then \eqref{SDC} indicates that $d_k$ is a sufficient descent direction for $f$ at $x_k$.
-Further, condition \eqref{SDC} implies that the line search procedure \eqref{ak} is well-defined.
-Condition \eqref{TRP} means that the magnitude of $d_k$ should be proportional to the magnitude of $F_k$.
+Further, the condition \eqref{SDC} implies that the line search procedure \eqref{ak} is well-defined.
+If $\|d_k\|$ is large during the iteration, the right-hand side of \eqref{ak} will be large, which could lead to more function evaluations and thus increased computational cost.
+The condition \eqref{TRP} gives $d_k$ a vanishing upper bound, and the method can avoid taking steps that are too long.
 The way to obtain $d_k$ satisfying \eqref{SDC} and \eqref{TRP} depends on the particular instance of the framework.
-For example, the directions in \cite{IKRPA22,WSLZ23,WA22,MJJYH23,AK15} all satisfy these conditions.
+For example, the directions in \cite{AK15,MJJYH23,IKRPA22,WA22} all satisfy these conditions.
 Three specific examples are presented in Section \ref{NE}.

-{\bf Line search procedure.} Note that ${\eta_k}(i):=P_{[t_1,t_2]}[\|F(x_k + \gamma \rho ^i d_k)\|],~0\leq t_1\ll t_2$ in right-hand of \eqref{ak} can be replace by other procedures, for instance ${\eta_k}(i)=\lambda_k+(1-\lambda_k)\|x_k + \gamma \rho ^i d_k\|,~\lambda_k\in(0,1]$ in \cite{OL18}.
-Here we only focus on this case since it is a adaptive line search procedure recently proposed by Yin et al. \cite{YJJLW21} and is widely used to compute a stepsize \cite{WSLZ23,MJJYH23}.
+{\bf Line search procedure.} Note that ${\eta_k}(i):=P_{[t_1,t_2]}[\|F(x_k + \gamma \rho ^i d_k)\|]$ in right-hand of \eqref{ak} can be replace by other procedures, for instance ${\eta_k}(i)=\lambda_k+(1-\lambda_k)\|F(x_k + \gamma \rho ^i d_k)\|$, $\lambda_k\in(0,1]$ in \cite{OL18}.
+Here we only focus on this case since it is a adaptive line search procedure recently proposed by Yin et al. \cite{YJJLW21} and is widely used to compute a stepsize \cite{MJJYH23,WSLZ23}.
 More specifically, if $t_1=t_2= 1$, then ${\eta_k}(i) = 1$, and thus it reduces to the procedure in \cite{ZZ06}; If $t_1 = 0$ and $t_2$ is large enough, then ${\eta_k}(i)=\|F(x_k + \gamma \rho ^i d_k)\|$, and thus it reduces to the procedure in \cite{LL11}.
 The projection technique in \eqref{ak} prevents the right-hand side of \eqref{ak} from being too small or too large, which effectively reduces the computational cost of Step 3.

 {\bf Projection strategy.} The relaxation factor $\zeta\in (0, 2)$ in \eqref{xk1} serves as a parameter that can enhance the convergence, as stated in \cite{CGH14}.
 When $\zeta=1$, it corresponds to the original strategy presented in \cite{SS98}.
+The projection from $x_k$ onto the hyperplane $H_k$ actually provides a descending direction for $x_k$.
+Although $x_k - \zeta u_k F(z_k)$ is not on $H_k$ for $\zeta \ne 1$, it is still in the direction. ($\zeta$ can be viewed as a stepsize here).
+As a byproduct of the numerical experiments, we find that taking a suitable relaxation factor $\zeta\in (1,2)$ in the projection step \eqref{xk1} of DFPM can achieve faster convergence.

-\subsection{Global convergence}
+\subsection{Global Convergence}